Pennsylvania State University

-The Pennsylvania State University (Penn State or PSU) is a public state-related land-grant research university with campuses and facilities throughout Pennsylvania.
-Founded in 1855 as the Farmers' High School of Pennsylvania, Penn State became the state's only land-grant university in 1863.
-Its instructional mission includes undergraduate, graduate, professional and continuing education offered through resident instruction and online delivery.
+The Pennsylvania State University (Penn State or PSU) is a public state-related land-grant research university with campuses and facilities throughout Pennsylvania, United States.
+Founded in 1855 as Farmers' High School of Pennsylvania, Penn State was named the state's first land-grant university eight years later, in 1863.
+Its primary campus, known as Penn State University Park, is located in State College and College Township.